-The student upon successful completion of this course be able to read and understand medical literature and communicate with other medical professionals with at least 75% proficiency.
+The course grade will be determined using a combination of assignments, chapter exams, and a comprehensive final.
+The student upon successful completion of this course will be able to read and understand medical literature and communicate with other medical professionals with at least 75% proficiency.